-Selling or showing pornography to a child carries up to six months in jail in Nevada.
+Selling or showing pornography to a child under 18 is a Nevada sex crime that carries misdemeanor penalties of up to six months in jail in Nevada.

 This article summarizes the Nevada offense of selling or exhibiting obscene materials to minors.
 Read further to learn the law, possible defenses, and potential punishments in Las Vegas.